- Does he really know, or does he just believe that he knows?

 - And, does he know how good his belief is?

 Nils Nilsson, one of the early researchers in pattern recognition addresses this point.
 In his 1965 monograph on learning machines he studied the concept of networks of simple functions, TLU’s, Threshold Logic Units.
-Now, after a long career in AI, he is again writing a book, discussing the belief of having knowledge.
+Now, after a long career in AI, he has again written a book, this time discussing the belief of having knowledge.

 Learning Machines was one of the first texts I read about pattern recognition as a master student.
 It was clearly written, in an accessible style.
 For some people the book was boring.
 No magic, no perspective of simulating the brain.
 Nilsson discussed the possibilities and limitations of training learning machines of single and multiple TLU’s, in well-defined mathematical terms.
 What struck me most was the fact, as he explained clearly, that a sufficiently large network can always perfectly separate the classes of a finite training set.
 Consequently, there is no reason why such a classifier should generalize.
 It is another version of the Cover’s study on complexity .